Visit us on Facebook

 After Jesus Christ, “the Wisdom of God” (1 Corinthians 1:24)

-Whereas all Orthodox churches are built to glorify God, most are named to memorialize a great event in the life of our Lord or to commemorate a Great Saint.
+Whereas all Orthodox churches are constructed to glorify God, most are named to memorialize a great event in the life of our Lord or to commemorate a Great Saint.
 Very few, however, are named after our Savior Jesus Christ and, when they are, the name chosen is an attribute of Christ.
 The name of our parish, “Holy Wisdom,” is taken from 1 Corinthians 1:24, 30.
 Read more...

 12 things I wish I’d known ...